 Where to purchase

-Local is always going to be your best bet when it comes to grass fed beef, so check out your local farmers markets first.
+Local is always going to be your best bet when it comes to grass-fed beef, so check out your local farmers markets first.
 Here in Cary, North Carolina we are surrounded by lots of small farms that do an amazing job raising their animals!
-Grass fed dairy is a little harder to find locally (at least here) but Organic Valley is a great store bought option for grass fed dairy that you can find in many stores now.
-And of course you can purchase grass fed beef online from places like US Wellness Meats or subscription services like Butcher Box.
+Grass-fed dairy is a little harder to find locally (at least here) but there are several brands that you can find in many stores now.
+And of course you can purchase grass-fed beef online from places like US Wellness Meats or subscription services like Butcher Box.

 Recipe from: thedomesticman.com